 From the data, a company overview report will show you each month’s totals of revenues, miles and expenses.
 We truckers need this specialized report in order to know

 - Is a load going to make us money or cost us money?

 - Am I making enough profit with my current rigs and routes?

 When I’m looking at a load board, I have to consider not just what the rate for the load is going to be – I need to figure in the deadhead miles to the pickup and from the delivery to my next load.
 Those miles are part of the cost of doing business.
 I can’t ignore them.

-Based on this chart, if I take any load that brings in less than $1.21 per mile, including the deadhead miles from my last delivery, I’m taking a loss.
 Sometimes, I’m willing to make less money to make sure I have fewer deadhead miles.
-I’m not making any money on an empty trailer, but getting $0.64 per mile to haul from Florida to Tennessee is never a good deal for me.
+I’m not making any money on an empty trailer, but getting a low rate per mile to haul from Florida to Tennessee is never a good deal for me.
 I’d rather wait to find a better rate than take that kind of a loss.